Unsportsmanlike conduct: Association football

+Gridiron football

 In American football, unsportsmanlike conduct results in a 15-yard penalty, assessed after the completion of a play.
 When it occurs after a scoring play, the 15 yards are assessed on the kickoff.
 Situations that can incur such a penalty include excessive celebrations after plays, often involving props or multiple players or engaging in taunting against an opponent; a player's purposeful removal of his helmet anywhere in the field of play during or in between plays; or if a substitute leaves the team bench during a fight.
-Unsportsmanlike conduct can also lead to players or officials being ejected from the game if the conduct is found to be flagrant, such as making contact with game officials.
+Unsportsmanlike conduct can also lead to players or coaches being ejected from the game if the conduct is found to be flagrant, such as making contact with game officials.
 In the NCAA, two unsportsmanlike conduct fouls lead to the offender's ejection.
-Two unsportsmanlike conduct fouls may lead to the offender's ejection in the NFL, depending on the nature of each foul.
+Two unsportsmanlike conduct fouls may lead to the offender's ejection in the NFL, depending on the nature of each foul (a rule first implemented for the 2016 season after the events of the previous season's clash between New York Giants receiver Odell Beckham Jr. and Carolina Panthers defensive back Josh Norman; one of the first ejections under this rule was Giants center Weston Richburg with the second foul being for a cheap shot against Norman in a Week 3 clash with the Washington Redskins, which had added Norman to the roster that offseason).
+In addition, an unsportsmanlike conduct penalty is assessed on a punter or kicker who flops in an attempt to draw a roughing the kicker penalty, goaltending at the crossbar to block a field goal attempt, or attempts to call a second timeout during the same dead ball period to ice the kicker.
+Players cannot be disqualified for a flop, goaltend, or illegal timeout call.
+In addition, the NFL rules state an excessive timeout is an unsportsmanlike conduct penalty.

 The referee signals unsportsmanlike conduct by holding his arms outstretched with palms facing downward.
-Coaches can also receive an unsportsmanlike-conduct penalty for taunting, arguing with, or abusing officials, one of the few times a coach's actions can be penalized outside of the rare palpably unfair act penalty; however, unlike the players, coaches can't be disqualified for their second.
+Coaches can also receive an unsportsmanlike-conduct penalty for taunting, arguing with, or abusing officials, one of the few times a coach's actions can be penalized outside of the rare palpably unfair act penalty; however, unlike the players, coaches cannot be disqualified for their second.

 During the COVID-19 pandemic in the United States, the definition of unsportsmanlike conduct was expanded to include violating protocols designed to curb the spread of COVID-19.
 Penalties may include fines, suspensions, or even loss of draft picks in addition to the standard 15-yard penalty for the guilty party.

 In Canadian football, unsportsmanlike conduct is covered by two penalties.
 Nonviolent offenses constitute an objectionable conduct foul and only carries a 10-yard penalty.
 (Indoor American football leagues, because of the shorter field, also assign a 10-yard penalty for unsportsmanlike conduct.)
 Rough play is the foul called for unsportsmanlike violent behavior; it carries a 25-yard penalty, the largest in all gridiron football.